-The Razer Basilisk Ultimate is a high-performance, 20K DPI gaming mouse that allows you to make your mark on more than just the leaderboards.
-With 11 programmable buttons, 14 customizable Chroma lighting zones, and customizable scroll wheel resistance, the Razer Basilisk gives you ultimate control over your gaming experience.
+The Razer Basilisk Ultimate is a high-performance 20K DPI gaming mouse that'll leave its mark on more than just the leaderboards.
+With 11 programmable buttons, 14 customizable Chroma lighting zones, and customizable scroll wheel resistance, the Razer Basilisk really does give you ultimate control over your gaming experience.

 Razer claims its optical switches to be the fastest in the industry, using infrared beams to transmit clicks instead of physical contact switches.
 This gives the Basilisk Ultimate a response time as low as 0.2 milliseconds and prevents the mouse from registering misclicks.
 It also helps reduce the wear and tear on the mouse itself, with Razer estimating a lifespan of up to 70 million clicks.

 The Basilisk Ultimate is a right-handed mouse by design and doesn’t offer a left-handed variant.
-However, there’s the left-handed version of the Razer Naga available for a much more affordable $99, or the ambidextrous-friendly Logitech G Pro Wireless
+However, there’s the cheaper left-handed version of the Razer Naga, or the ambidextrous-friendly Logitech G Pro Wireless (opens in new tab).

 See our full Razer Basilisk Ultimate review.

-For just $30, the SteelSeries Rival 3 is a budget buy that packs enough punch to handle itself across a variety of uses.
+For under $50, the SteelSeries Rival 3 is a budget buy that packs enough punch to handle itself across a variety of uses.
 Designed with gaming in mind, the Rival 3 contains a TrueMove sensor that tracks on a one-to-one scale.
 Capable of handling resolutions of up to 8,500 DPI, the mouse is accurate, responsive, and reliable.

-For a budget peripheral, it makes for a great daily driver, allowing you to strike a balance between work and play effectively.
+For a budget peripheral, it strikes the perfect balance between work and play.
 While not the most ergonomic of designs, the SteelSeries Rival 3 is lightweight and comfortable to use over long periods.
 The Rival 3 isn’t as flashy or over-designed as some gaming mice tend to be.
 The RGB lighting isn’t obtrusive and can be disabled if you choose through the SteelSeries software.